yaadlabs/DAO/docs/overview.md

 The `Dao.Tally.Script.validateTally` validator performs the following checks:

   - There is exactly one `DynamicConfigDatum` in the reference inputs, marked by the tally NFT.
-(The corresponding config `CurrencySymbol` and `TokenName` provided by the `ConfigurationValidatorConfig` argument).
+(The corresponding config `CurrencySymbol` and `TokenName` provided by the `ValidatorParams` argument).
   - That the tally NFT remains at the validator (the `newValueIsAtleastAsBigAsOldValue` check).
   - There is exactly one `TallyStateDatum` in the outputs.
   - This `TallyStateDatum` in the outputs has been updated accordingly.
 We check this by ensuring the new votes have been added to the `For` and `Against` vote count fields of the new tally datum at the output.